 The Great Barrier Reef and other reef systems around the world are threatened by multiple processes, particularly warming and ocean acidification as a result of climate change.
-Reefs are complex life support systems and their degradation has devastating impacts on marine and terrestrial animal populations, including humans.
+Reefs are complex life support systems and their degradation has devastating impacts on marine life and on terrestrial animal populations, including humans.

 Conditions imposed by climate change and a strong El Nino triggered two waves of mass coral bleaching starting in late summer of 2016, leading to sharp declines in coral species and habitats.
 There have been additional bleaching events totalling four since 2016 with the most recent in 2022.
 Events like these are precisely why we have been putting all our efforts into establishing and applying the science around coral cryopreservation, as a means of saving genetic diversity which could otherwise be lost forever.

 Taronga is the leading organisation in Australia applying cryopreservation technologies to reef management, restoration and research, for conservation management of the Great Barrier Reef.
-Our team of biologists working with the Australian Institute of Marine Science (AIMS) and the Great Barrier Reef Foundation have been to five spawning seasons focussing on the cryobanking of keystone coral reef species (i.e. those that are essential to reef structure and function).
+Our team of biologists working with the Smithsonian Institution, the Australian Institute of Marine Science (AIMS) and the Great Barrier Reef Foundation have been annual spawning seasons since 2011, focussing on the cryobanking of keystone coral reef species (i.e. those that are essential to reef structure and function).